 Baltimore City – $3.5 million for parks and playgrounds in Baltimore

 Next Generation Farmer Program – $2.5 million to help new farmers afford the land they need to begin a successful operation.
-This was the only program cut in the Governor’s budget.
+This was the only program cut in 2017.
 The funding anticipated was $5 million.

 Please let your legislators know that these programs are important to you and your organization.
 Join us in preserving Maryland’s beauty!

 Your Partnership is essential to our success.
-While we can talk details with key legislators, we rely on you, our network of organizations who care about protecting land with Program Open Space, to go to your members and ask them to contact their legislators.
+While we can talk details with key legislators, we rely on you, our network of organizations who care about protecting land with Program Open Space, to go to your members and ask them to thank their legislators for the 2017 funding.
 That is how we get it done!

 Have your organization or business join Partners for Open Space to show your support!

 - House panel hears pitch for more heritage tourism funding – Herald-Mail Media

 - Governor Larry Hogan Delivers 2017 State of the State Address – Southern Maryland News Net